Personal development books that changed lives

 1. Atomic Habits by James Clear — For building systems that stick

 James Clear’s core argument is simple: outcomes are lagging indicators of systems.
-You don’t rise to the level of your goals – you fall to the level of your habits.
-And the book’s strength is translating habit research into four laws (make it obvious, attractive, easy, and satisfying) that function as a design checklist for any behavior change.
-Clear builds on peer-reviewed habit formation research, including Lally and colleagues’ 2010 study showing that new habits take a median of 66 days to become automatic – not the popular 21-day myth [2].
+You do not rise to the level of your goals; you fall to the level of your habits.
+The book’s strength is translating habit research into four laws (make it obvious, attractive, easy, and satisfying) that function as a design checklist for any behavior change.
+Clear builds on peer-reviewed habit formation research, including Lally and colleagues’ 2010 study showing that new habits take an average of 66 days to become automatic, not the popular 21-day myth [2].

-Core insight: You don’t rise to the level of your goals – you fall to the level of your habits.
+Core insight: You do not rise to the level of your goals; you fall to the level of your habits.

 2. Mindset by Carol Dweck — For changing how you respond to failure

 Psychologist Carol Dweck at Stanford University has spent decades researching how people interpret failure.
-Growth mindset is Carol Dweck’s term for the belief that abilities develop through effort and learning, as distinct from fixed traits determined at birth.
-In a longitudinal study with colleagues Blackwell and Trzesniewski, Dweck found that students who learned a growth mindset showed improved classroom motivation and reversed a declining grade trajectory, while students in the control group continued to decline [3].
+In a longitudinal study with colleagues Blackwell and Trzesniewski, Dweck found that students who learned a growth mindset, the belief that abilities develop through effort, showed improved classroom motivation and reversed a declining grade trajectory, while students in the control group continued to decline [3].

 Blackwell, Trzesniewski, and Dweck found that teaching students a growth mindset promoted positive change in classroom motivation and reversed a declining grade trajectory, while the control group continued to decline [3].